This Day in History: Mary Draper, unsung hero after Lexington & Concord

 On this day in 1719, an American heroine is born.
 No books would ever be written about this woman.
 She would never receive any awards or a pension for her service.
 She simply did what she could: Mary Draper cooked for the men who were rushing towards Boston in the wake of the “shot heard round the world” at Lexington and Concord.

-Actually, she packed her youngest son and sent him to war.
+Actually, one report says that she packed her youngest son and sent him to war.
 Then she started cooking.

 In April 1775, Mary was a widow living in Dedham, Massachusetts.
 It was a “terrible and distressing time,” as local minister Reverend William Clark wrote in his diary.
 The first shots of the American Revolution had been fired mere days earlier.
 Militia from all over the countryside were traveling to Boston, rushing to help.